 Preference will be given to projects that are up to three years in duration; if the need for a longer timeframe can be clearly demonstrated four or five-year projects may be considered.
-Projects will commence no earlier than April 1, 2019.
+Projects will commence no earlier than April I, 2020, subject to confirmation of matching funds.